santhoshetty/articles-to-audio-extension/instructions/phase-implementation-phase-wise.md

   - Configure Google as an authentication provider in Supabase.
   - Set up redirect URLs and client secrets.

-I have finished everything until here.
-Lets build User Management and Session Management.
-Implement correct logs to track the flow of the code.

 - **User Management:**
   - Use Supabase's built-in authentication methods to handle user sign-ups and logins.
   - Implement session management to keep users logged in.

+I have finished everything until here.
+Lets build Create API Endpoints Using Supabase.
+Implement correct logs to track the flow of the code.

 ## 3. Create API Endpoints Using Supabase